StefanZander/lecture_notes/smw/skript/html/docs/chapters/3/ask.md

 * the _blue boxes_ represent query variables that are to be filled with the values in the course of evaluating the query conditions
 * the _green boxes_ are the results returned by processing the query and that are being displayed.

+!!! note
+    **Please note**
+    The previous example represents a more sophisticated query (in technical terms) in which results from an inner query need to be embedded in an outer query.

 In order to determine the **inner** and **outer query** interpret the query graphs as projects with specific employees as members.
 : ~> Then it becomes clear which query must be embedded into the outer query, ie., which query conditions must constitute the inner query and which conditions the outer query.